Am I Overpaying for a Diamond? Why It Happens (and What to Check Before You Buy)

 Robyn Bell-Wong is a Calgary-based Independent Jewellery Advisor and Consultant specializing in engagement rings, diamonds, and meaningful fine jewellery purchases.

 Unlike traditional jewellery retail environments, Robyn does not sell jewellery or work on commission.
-Her role is to act solely in the client’s best interest.
+Her role is to act solely in her client’s best interest.
 Offering clear, objective guidance on quality, value, and design so clients can make confident, well-informed decisions.

 Through Refined by Robyn, she supports clients with engagement ring guidance, independent ring reviews, and private jewellery consulting for meaningful purchases.